-NOVEL SCRIPT READING - WE NEED NEW NAMES
+NOVEL SCRIPT READING WE NEED NEW NAMES

-MONDAY 4 JULY 11:00 (1HR 15MIN)

-SEMINAR ROOM 1 - FREE AGE: 14+

-Initiated in 2009 as a partnership between the National Arts Festival and Twist Theatre Projects, the Novel-Script Project brings
+Initiated in 2009 as a partnership between the National Arts Festival and Twist Theatre Projects, the Novel-Script Project brings together selected writers from South Africa and the neighbouring African states to participate in a dynamic residency at the Festival.
+The 2016 edition brings together six selected writers from South Africa, Mozambique, Zambia, and Zimbabwe.
 Each year a novel is selected and the participants work on developing short scripts based on the novel.
 Past residencies have included Zakes Mda's The Madonna of Excelsior and Mia Cuouto's Sleepwalkingland.
 Together with Thambo Productions, The Madonna of Excelsior was presented on the Festival's Main programme in 2014.
 Thambo Productions will present Sleepwalkingland on the Main programme this year.
-(See page 29) The residency's 2016 focus is the novel, We Need New Names by NoViolet Bulawayo.
+(See page 29)

+The residency's 2016 focus is the novel, We Need New Names by NoViolet Bulawayo.
 Participants in the residency will be mentored by award-winning playwright and poet Kobus Moolman.
 The short scripts will be brought to life by directors from The Netherlands, South Africa and Zimbabwe.
 Members of the public are invited to attend the readings of the short scripts.
 Twist Theatre Projects is funded by the National Lotteries Commission (NLC) and the Novel-Script Project is supported by Pro Helvetia and the Swiss Development Council.